How Car Lease Swaps Work

 In addition to the obvious costs of the monthly payments and putting fuel in the car, there are other expenses that the potential purchaser should consider.
 The first is whether the state that they live in classes a lease transfer in a similar way to the sale of a physical item.
 Some states do, and they will apply the same sales tax rate to the swap as is they would to any other purchase.

-Where this applies, the figure is calculated by adding the monthly finance fee to the monthly depreciation of the vehicle, then applying the relevant tax amount to that figure, for example, a $100 monthly repayment, plus a $100 monthly depreciation is $200.
+Where this applies, the figure is calculated by adding the monthly finance fee to the monthly depreciation of the vehicle, then applying the relevant tax amount to that figure, for example, a $100 monthly repayment and a $100 monthly depreciation come to $200.
 At a sales tax rate of 5 percent, the additional cost per month is $10.
 While many states charge the fee monthly, some require that full amount for the remaining life of the lease is paid at the time the lease is transferred.

 Insurance can be another significant cost.
 So that they would be able to recoup the cost of the vehicle in the event of an accident, finance companies generally require that any leased vehicle has at the very least comprehensive and collision coverage, usually with a maximum deductible of $500.